AI Ideas

 Staff can identify manual, slow, or error-prone tasks that could benefit from AI.
 These become the foundation for use case development.

-All contributions are captured in a central repository, enabling comparison, evaluation, and prioritization.
+All contributions are captured in a central repository, enabling comparison, evaluation, and prioritisation.

 Without strategic oversight, idea collection becomes noise.
 You get: